FranciscoBuru/BTC-Halving/README.md

 DAYS_BEFORE = 180
 DAYS_AFTER = 530

-To make this even easier for crypto-enthusiasts and analysts, we've developed a function in our code that can calculate this metric on the provided data.
+To make this even easier for crypto-enthusiasts and analysts, I developed a function that can calculate this metric on the provided data.
 By simply inputting the desired values of 'DAYS_BEFORE' and 'DAYS_AFTER', you can readily track and analyze the changes in Bitcoin's price surrounding the halving events.
 This tool will be a valuable asset in our shared journey through the unfolding Bitcoin halving cycle.

 ```python
 DAYS_BEFORE = 180